alexshpilkin/studies/condit.md

 conditions signalled inside a handler.
 It's just regular code executing in the dynamic scope of the signaller.

+## OFFER and AGREE

+A handler does not have to perform a non-local exit, but if an error was signalled, it will probably want to, whether to retry the operation from some predetermined point, to return a substitute value from it, or to abort it.
+The non-local control transfer provided by `THROW` and `CATCH` would be suitable here, were it not so indiscriminate: `THROW` passes control to the closest `CATCH`, and that's it.
+The ability to list or inspect the available exits would also be useful.

+Thus, `OFFER` and `AGREE` implement on top of Forth `THROW` and `CATCH` a capability that is closer to their [Common Lisp][12] and [MACLISP][13]
+counterparts: a non-local exit established with
+`OFFER ( ... xt -- ... f )` is uniquely identified by its _exit tag_,
+which is passed to `xt` on top of the data stack, and `AGREE ( tag -* )` requires the tag of the exit it should take.
+The stack of exits can also be inspected, as it is maintained as linked frames on the frame
+stack:  each exit frame has the frame address of the previous frame on top, and the frame address is stored in (would-be user) variable `OFFERS`.
+An exit tag is simply the address of the corresponding exit frame.

+The actual implementation of `AGREE` is then simply `THROW`, while `OFFER`, on a non-local exit, compares the exit tag on top of the stack with the current frame address and either exits to user code or re`THROW`s, taking the exit frame it created off the exit stack in both cases.
+Unfortunately, this protocol has to more or less monopolize `THROW` and `CATCH`.
+A notable exception is cleanup code that must be executed every time control goes out of a protected block of code: this cannot be implemented with `OFFER` and `AGREE` and must instead be done using primitive `THROW` and `CATCH`:

+	protected-xt CATCH ( cleanup code ) IF THROW THEN

+The cleanup code cannot rely on the state of the data stack, of course, but things can be passed to it on the return stack instead.

 [1]:  https://github.com/ForthHub/discussion/issues/79#issuecomment-454218065
 [2]:  http://www.lispworks.com/documentation/lw71/CLHS/Body/09_.htm
 [3]:  https://opendylan.org/books/drm/Conditions